RahulTheresaraj/Tiny-Federated-Learning/README.md

 *****

 #### Sprint 3
-Duration: 02/18/2023 - 03/01/2023
+Duration: 02/18/2023 - 03/02/2023
 ##### Tasks to be Completed
 1. Research on federated learning
-2. experimenting with flwr framework
+2. Understanding and experimenting with flwr framework
-3. experimenting with tensorflow framwework
+3. Understanding and experimenting with tensorflow framwework